 Bird enthusiasts contribute over $36 billion to the US economy in retail sales annually.
 This includes money spent on books, binoculars, bird food, travel, and other birding expenses.

 In turn, this has generated over $85 billion in economic benefits and created over 860,000 jobs.

 Note: Since these numbers came from reports published in 2006 and 2009, all of them are most likely higher today.

-They need habitat, food, and water.
+They need sufficient habitat, food, and water.
 If any of these are removed, the creature suffers or (in the worst cases) it dies.